When it comes to buying a home, securing the right mortgage is a crucial step.

 Tracker Mortgages

 Unlike fixed-rate mortgages, tracker mortgages have interest rates that can change over time.
 Tracker mortgages usually start with a lower initial interest rate compared to fixed-rate mortgages.
 However, the rate is linked to the Bank of England base rate plus a set percentage, meaning your payments can increase or decrease depending on economic conditions.
-This can result in lower initial payments but higher risk for future rate changes.
+This can result in lower initial payments but a higher risk for future rate changes.

 Interest-Only Mortgages